 Lowers blood pressure

-Cinnamon can help lower blood pressure, strengthen heart health and improve some of the cardiovascular complications seen in diabetic patient.4
+Cinnamon can help lower blood pressure, strengthen heart health and improve some of the cardiovascular complications seen in diabetic patients.4

 Since people with diabetes are susceptible to bacterial infections, cinnamon may help in fighting illnesses.

-There is still no general agreement on the exact amount of cinnamon that should be added into the diet.
+There is still no general agreement on the exact amount of cinnamon that should be added to the diet.

 Since cinnamon lowers the amount of sugar in the blood, it is important to be careful when mixing it with other medications.
 Having too low blood glucose levels (hypoglycemia) can be dangerous and lead to problems, such as heart complications.4